Keiren Westwood: Queens Park Rangers

+Crewe Alexandra

+On 8 February 2024, Westwood joined EFL League Two side Crewe Alexandra on a short-term contract as cover for injured first choice keeper Tom Booth.

 International career

 Westwood was eligible to represent his native England and the Republic of Ireland because his grandparents had emigrated to Manchester from Wexford.

 On 17 May 2009, Westwood was called up by the Republic of Ireland to attend their training camp in Portugal after impressing against Leeds United in a League One match.
 Three days later he played as a second-half substitute in a practice match against Portuguese club Lagos, replacing Joe Murphy after 66 minutes.
 On 29 May 2009, Westwood made his first appearance for Ireland in a friendly against Nigeria.
 He played in the friendly match with South Africa in Thomond Park on 8 September 2009.
 On 26 March 2011, Westwood made his competitive debut in a European Championship qualifier with Macedonia.
 He made a crucial save in the closing minutes of the match.

 Westwood was part of the Ireland squad for UEFA Euro 2012, although he did not feature in any games.
-Following the retirement from internationals by Shay Given after Euro 2012, Westwood assumed the No.1 position for his country.
-He later lost this place to David Forde.
+Following the retirement of Shay Given after Euro 2012, Westwood assumed the No.1 position for his country although he later lost this place to David Forde.
 He made his 15th appearance for Ireland on 2 June 2013, in a 4–0 win over Georgia.

-In 2015; following a number of injuries which ruled him out of previous squads, Westwood was recalled to the Starting XI for Ireland's post-season friendly fixture versus England in Dublin, Westwood was replaced in the second half by Shay Given with the scores at 0–0.
+In 2015; following a number of injuries which ruled him out of previous squads, Westwood was recalled to the Starting XI for Ireland's friendly fixture against England in Dublin, Westwood was replaced in the second half by Shay Given with the scores at 0–0.

-He played at 2016 UEFA European Championship, where he helped the national team to reach the 1/8 European Championship for the first time.
+He played at the 2016 UEFA European Championship, where he helped the national team to reach the knockout phase of the tournament for the first time.

+Coaching career

+On 27 November 2024, Westwood was appointed head of goalkeeping at The New Saints.
+He also owns and runs the Keiren Westood Goalkeeper Academy, which began operating in September 2024.